MLOps Pipeline

 Feast is the most widely used open-source feature store.
 It maintains a registry of feature definitions and provides both an offline store (for training) and an online store (for low-latency serving).

 Start Without a Feature Store Feature stores add significant complexity.
-If you're just getting started, use pandas/SQL for feature computation and manually ensure your training code and serving code use identical logic.
+If you're just getting started, use pandas for feature computation and ensure your training and serving code use identical logic — ideally the same Python function.
 Add a feature store when training-serving skew becomes a documented, recurring problem.